krasi-pl/GoshDarnBugs/README.md

 # Gosh Darn Bugs!

 GoshDarnBugs is a collection of... you guessed it, bugs.

+## Usage

+- Clone the repository.
+- Open `GoshDarnBugs.xcodeproj`
+- Click **Run**.

 ## Why?